Identifying those who have lived to remember

 As of the 2010 census, there were 40.3 million people aged 65 or older.
 Over 38% of people in this age group have one or more disabilities, with the most common being difficulties walking, climbing stairs, and doing errands alone.

-Without assistance, it may become a challenge for senior citizens to travel or use public transportation, which can “serve some or all trips for seniors who can no longer drive themselves or who are reducing their driving or have no working automobile.”
+Without assistance, it may become a challenge for senior citizens to travel or use public transportation.
 In some rural communities, there is no public transportation, while others typically provide it infrequently.

 Many states waive the application fees associated with applying for government identification and/or required documentation for senior citizens.